FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 I also want to be able to model and plan embedded systems after this project
 // learning goal -> ambition -> plan!!
 // miss my ambition what I want to learn
-// there is a uml cys ml for embedded systems
+// there is a uml sys ml for embedded systems
 //other development methods
 // maybe I wanna focus on the testing of embedded systems
 // maybe control algortihms